 Once you have a project that can run on a UWP device you can then continue on with this article to create a final executable that can be uploaded to the Microsoft Store.

-IMPORTANT NOTE ABOUT XBOX ONE: Creating a UWP package for the XBox One platform requires you to submit for Concept Approval, which in turn requires you to have an ID@Xbox developer account.
-See here for more information: Concept Approval
+IMPORTANT NOTE ABOUT XBOX ONE: Creating a UWP package for the XBox One platform does not requires you to submit for Concept Approval, nor are you required to have an ID@XBox account, however you must have set up XBox Live within your game.
+For information on how to go about this see the article Setup UWP and XBox Live.

 MS Developer Setup